-To order schistosomiasis research reagents from the Schistosomiasis research reagent resource (SR3) facility, please click on the BEI Resources link and go to “SR3” at BEI Resources.
+To order reagents from the Schistosomiasis Resource Center, please click on the BEI Resources link and go to “SR3” at BEI Resources.

 According to the CDC, WHO, Carter Center, and NIH, schistosomiasis is a major public health problem in many tropical countries worldwide.
 After malaria, it is the most important parasitic disease of man.
 The World Health Organization estimates that schistosomiasis afflicts approximately 200-300 million people globally, with more than 500 million at risk of infection annually.
 In many countries, schistosomiasis ranks near the top in causes of morbidity associated with infectious disease.
 In addition to the substantial health burdens associated with the disease, especially in children and young adults, schistosomiasis places a severe strain on primary health care facilities and limits the overall economic development of the region.
 Clearly, further research efforts are essential for reducing the impact of this helminth infection as a public health menace.